Aflac Incorporated [AFL] stock Upgrade by RBC Capital Mkts analyst, price target now $35

-Aflac Incorporated [NYSE: AFL] loss -2.34% or -0.85 points to close at $35.41 with a heavy trading volume of 2820547 shares.
-It opened the trading session at $35.68, the shares rose to $35.94 and dropped to $34.98, the range by which the price of stock traded the whole day.
-The daily chart for AFL points out that the company has recorded -34.61% loss over the past six months.
-However, it is still -53.49% lower than its most recent low trading price.
+Aflac Incorporated [NYSE: AFL] traded at a high on 05/15/20, posting a 0.70 gain after which it closed the day’ session at $32.99.
+The results of the trading session contributed to over 10047932 shares changing hands.
+Over the past one week, the price volatility of Aflac Incorporated stands at 5.11% while the volatility over the past one month is 3.89%.

-If we look at the average trading volume of 4.92M shares, AFL reached to a volume of 2820547 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for AFL stock reached $23.51 billion, with 724.37 million shares outstanding and 655.81 million shares in the current float.
+Compared to the average trading volume of 5.08M shares, AFL reached a trading volume of 10047932 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for AFL shares is $41.83 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on AFL stock is a recommendation set at 2.90.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.